openscm/pymagicc/paper/paper.md

 Pymagicc is a Python wrapper for the Fortran-based reduced-complexity climate carbon cycle model MAGICC [@Meinshausen2011].

+MAGICC^[http://magicc.org] (Model for the Assessment of Greenhouse Gas Induced Climate Change) is widely used in the assessment of future emissions pathways in climate policy analyses, for example in the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [@IPCC2014] and as the climate component in Integrated Assessment Models (IAMs).
+It has been used to emulate complex atmosphere-ocean general circulation models (AOGCM) runs from the Coupled Model Intercomparison Projects^[https://cmip.llnl.gov/].

+MAGICC has
-MAGICC (Model for the Assessment of Greenhouse Gas Induced Climate Change) has been under development since the late 1980s and has a hemispherically averaged upwelling-diffusion ocean coupled to an atmosphere layer and a globally averaged carbon cycle model.
+been under development since the late 1980s and has a hemispherically averaged upwelling-diffusion ocean coupled to an atmosphere layer and a globally averaged carbon cycle model.

-The MAGICC^[http://magicc.org] model has been used to emulate complex atmosphere-ocean general circulation models (AOGCM) runs from the Coupled Model Intercomparison Projects^[https://cmip.llnl.gov/].
-It is also widely used as the climate component in Integrated Assessment Models (IAMs) and in the assessment of future emissions pathways in climate policy analyses.

 The Pymagicc tool simplifies usage of the model by integrating it into the scientific Python system and by facilitating comparisons with other recently